Lipetsk Oblast Russia Travel Guide

 Hydrate well, wear light clothing, enjoy the sun.

-Dress in layers, pack a rain jacket.
+Dress in layers, pack a waterproof jacket.

 Heavy winter gear, watch for ice, check travel updates.